GSA-TTS/identity-handbook/_articles/queries.md

 RegistrationLog.where('registered_at <= ?', date).count
 ```

-## IAL2 Users
+## IDV Users

-Returns the number of users with IAL2 credentials.
+Returns the number of users with identity-verified credentials.

 ```ruby
 Profile.where(active: true).count